 We've also seen major disruption across key industry events planned for this year and beyond, with Watches & Wonders, JCK, and Baselworld all being adversely affected.
 The latter, one of the largest watch and jewelry shows in the world, now finds the future of its franchise in jeopardy due to disputes with exhibitors over the canceled 2020 show.
 Now, it's been announced that Baselworld 2021 has been canceled.

 This leaves us all wondering if this will be the end of the line for the world’s largest industry trade show, and if it will be replaced by a new watch show in the future.

 Stay tuned — things are about to get interesting.

-As consumers adjust to working, schooling, and doing pretty much everything from home, we’re seeing significant shifts in media consumption toward an online- and TV-dominated reality, especially for connectivity, shopping, and entertainment purposes.
+Even as things tentatively start opening back up, we’re seeing significant shifts in media consumption toward an online- and TV-dominated reality, especially for connectivity, shopping, and entertainment purposes.
 In fact, Nielsen predicts that video content viewing has jumped 60% in US homes in the past month.

 Sources: Comscore April 2020 and Google Trends (past 30 days as of 4/16)

 All of these concerns and changes are collectively driving a new norm when it comes to consumer expectations.

 As we gain an understanding of how consumers have been feeling and changing, watch brands ought to be asking themselves: How can I rethink my strategy based on what I’ve learned?

 We at CSI keep coming back to the question of how brands can contribute to and support customers at as many moments as possible.
 This comes with an understanding that now may not be the time to push watch sales, but rather to lend trusted support.

 Marketers mustn't sit on the sidelines and wait for the dust to settle; now is the time to get cracking.
 If you want to remain relevant and profitable in the future, it starts with planting the seeds of understanding, trust, and meaningful action now.